grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/06-spike-testing.md

 </CodeGroup>

-The test quickly increases to an extreme load.
+In a spike test, load quickly increases to an extreme level.
 The ramp-down period follows when the test reaches the maximum, returning to 0 quickly.

 A spike test gets its name from the shape of its load when represented graphically.